MarketDataApp/documentation/accounts-billing/plan-limits.md

 :::info

-Backtests are not yet implemented.
+Brokerage Connections are not yet implemented.

 :::